-Liu Ming (劉明) ("Mr. Liu"), aged 52, is the vice president of Risecomm WFOE responsible for sales management of the smart energy management products and solutions.
+Liu Ming (劉明) ("Mr. Liu"), aged 53, is the vice president of Risecomm WFOE responsible for the sales and marketing and business management.
 He joined the Group in June 2006 as the sales and marketing director of Risecomm WFOE and has been the vice president of Risecomm WFOE since February 2009.
-Mr. Liu has also been a director of Risecomm (Beijing) Technology Company Limited ("Risecomm Beijing Tech") since May 2016.
+Mr. Liu was a director of Risecomm (Beijing) Technology Company Limited ("Risecomm Beijing Tech") from May 2016 to August 2022.
+In addition, Mr. Liu was appointed as a director of Risecomm WFOE in September 2023.

 Mr. Liu has approximately 30 years of experience in the intelligent technology industry.
-From 1994 to 2003, Mr. Liu worked in Shenzhen Kaifa Technology Co., Ltd., a company principally engaged in manufacturing electronic products and listed on the Shenzhen Stock Exchange (stock code: 000021), as a marketing manager.
+From 1994 to 2003, Mr. Liu worked in Shenzhen Kaifa Technology Co., Ltd., a company principally engaged in electronic product research and development and manufacturing electronic products and listed on the Shenzhen Stock Exchange (stock code: 000021), as a product research and development manager initially and then as a sales and marketing manager.
 From 2003 to 2005, Mr. Liu worked as a deputy general manager in Shenzhen Haoyuan Technology Co.
 Ltd. From 2005 to May 2006, Mr. Liu worked in Shenzhen Haoyuan Electronics Co., Ltd., as a deputy general manager.